uchicago-library/ldr_metadatastorage/README.md

 error conditions: extension requested does not exist

 This endpoint is GUARANTEED to return a particular extension resource identified by extension identifier that is available to describe the intellectual unit identified by intellectual unit identified.

+- request: /units/[intellectual unit identifer]/extensions/[extension identifer]
+- requestReceivedTimeStamp: [ISO-8601 date and time]
+- responseSentTimeStamp: [ISO-8601 date and time]
+- responseType: atomic
+- response: contains extension element and inside extension element is the extension metadata available at this extension identifier for the particular intellectual unit